phoenixframework/phoenix/guides/introduction/packages_glossary.md

   * [Swoosh](https://hexdocs.pm/swoosh) - a library for composing,
     delivering and testing emails, also used by `mix phx.gen.auth`

-When peeking under the covers, you will find those libraries play an important role in Phoenix applications:
+When peeking under the covers, you will find these libraries play an important role in Phoenix applications:

   * [Phoenix HTML](https://hexdocs.pm/phoenix_html) - building blocks